Free-Geek/JavaScript-2/README.md

 	* `const reversedBreakfast = breakfast.reverse()`
 	* `console.log(reversedBreakfast);` ==> `["OJ", "croissant", "coffee"]`

-There are lots more, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) for more examples.
+There are lots more; see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) for more examples.

 __Activity #1:__

-Knowing what you know about accessing array elements and the `length` property, what's a surefire way to get the *last* element of an array?
+Knowing what you know about accessing array elements and the `length` property, what's a surefire way to access the *last* element of an array?

 __Activity #2:__

 Starting with an array `[1, 2, 3]` and applying some of what we just learned, how could I get an array `[10, 3, 2, 1]`?

 ### The String Prototype